Penang Toy Museum: Collections

 The museum features more than 110,000 toys and figures.
 There are another 30,000 toys that are kept in storage as the museum is not big enough to accommodate all of the toys.
 Some of the toys displayed in the museum were obtained direct from Hollywood.

 The museum features a notable 1.8m-tall Japanese Gundam robot, which cost RM9000.
 Other life size figures include Batman, Indiana Jones, Iron Man, Jack Sparrow, King Kong, Kung Fu Panda, Lara Croft, Monsters, Inc. characters, Power Rangers, Sheriff Woody, Shrek, Silver Surfer, Spider-Man, Superman, WALL-E and others.

-The toy collections include Disney's characters such as 101 Dalmatians, A Bug's Life, Lilo & Stitch, Peter Pan, Pinocchio, Snow White and the Seven Dwarfs, The Incredible Hulk, The Lion King and The Little Mermaid.
-Also featured are Barbie dolls, Doraemon, Dragon Ball, the Fantastic Four, Frankenstein, Garfield, the Hulk, Looney Tunes characters, Mr. Bean, Pokémon toys, Snoopy, Spider-Man, Superman, WWE figures, X-Men figures and others.
+The toy collections include Disney's characters such as One Hundred and One Dalmatians, A Bug's Life, Lilo & Stitch, Peter Pan, Pinocchio, Snow White and the Seven Dwarfs, The Incredible Hulk, The Lion King and The Little Mermaid.
+Also featured are Barbie dolls, Doraemon, Dragon Ball, the Fantastic Four, Frankenstein's monster, Garfield, the Hulk, Looney Tunes characters, Mr. Bean, Pokémon toys, Snoopy, Spider-Man, Superman, WWE figures, X-Men figures, and others.

 The walls and ceiling of the museum are decorated with an Egyptian theme, featuring Pharaoh and sphinx statues.